nanoporetech/pychopper/README.md

 ```

 The primers have to specified as they are on the forward strand (see `data/cdna_barcodes.fas` for an example).
-The score cutoffs for each primer are calculated by aligning them against random sequences and applying the following formula: `<-s percentile of the score distribution> + 2 * <standard deviation of score distribution>`.
-The default settings are stringent in order to avoid false positives.
-Stringency can be lowered by lowering the value of `-s`.
+The score cutoffs for each primer are calculated by aligning them against random sequences and taking the `-s` percentile of the score distribution (98 by default).

 Documentation
 -------------